 Aveline also fills this role, being the heavily armoured, sword and board guardswoman who acts as the protector and tank of the group.
 She is likely a Class 3, because she talks tough, but is also the Team Mom.

 Dragon Age: Inquisition has the Iron Bull, who is explicitly called "The Muscle" in promo material.
 He's a heavily scarred Qunari mercenary, but he's really a Boisterous Bruiser whose priorities are protecting the innocent and having fun.
 Cassandra may also qualify, as she's a sword-and-board type whose Shield Bash can act as a battering ram.
+Completing the trifecta of warriors, Blackwall is another sword-and-board type who's damn near impossible to kill.

 Mass Effect 1, Wrex falls neatly into class 1, although some of his dialogue hints that he may originally have been a class 5.
 In the sequel, the Tank-Grown krogan Grunt is a class IV while the ruthless mercenary Zaeed is a Class I, with Jack serving as a Dark Action Girl example.